This post contains affiliate links. Please see our disclosure policy.

 • Line a baking sheet with parchment paper; set it aside.

-• Put all of the meatball ingredients into one large mixing bowl.
-With your bare hands, blend until everything is well distributed.
+• Put all of the meatball ingredients, from the ground turkey to the chopped thyme, into one large mixing bowl.
+Blend with your bare hands until everything is well distributed—care not to overmix.

-• Using a spoon, scoop up about two tablespoons worth of the meat mixture and roll it into a ball.
+• Using a tablespoon, scoop up about 2 heaps of the meat mixture and roll it into a ball.
 Place the meatball onto the parchment-lined baking sheet.
 Repeat this until the entire mixture has been used up.

-• Transfer the tray into the fridge; chill for 30 minutes.
+• Transfer the tray into the fridge to chill for 30 minutes.
 (This will let the meatballs set so that they don't fall apart.)
-Now, get your sauce started.
+If making the marinara, you can start that now.

 • When the meatballs are ready to come out of the fridge, carefully transfer them to the simmering sauce one by one.
-Spoon a bit of sauce over them and partially cover the pan again, letting the meatballs simmer on low until cooked through with an internal temperature of 160-165º F.
+Spoon a bit of sauce over them and partially cover the pan again, letting the meatballs simmer on low until cooked through with an internal temperature of 160-165º F with a meat thermometer.

 Notes